DCC-EX/website/docs/about/about-us.md

 You can get support for DCC++ EX at either of the above links including live support on Discord.

+_Names below in parenthesis are screen names on Trainboard and Discord_

 ### Project Lead

 * Fred Decker - Holly Springs, North Carolina, USA (FlighRisk)